Zavvy-Glitch/reading-notes/revisionandthecloud.md

 An Introduction to GIT

-## First Things First Terminology to Remember:
+## First Things First Terminology to Remember

 VCS | Local VCS | CVCS | DVCS |
 --- | --------- | ---- | ---- |